writethedocs/www/docs/conf/eu/2015/news/eu-early-tickets-videos-cfp.md

 template: 2015/eu/blog.html

-# Ticket Updates, Videos, and Proposals Reminder
+# Early-Bird Tickets Sell Out, Videos, and Proposal Reminder

 The [conference](http://www.writethedocs.org/conf/eu/2015/) is less than 3 months away, and we're happy to see such an overwhelmingly positive and supportive response from our documentarians